fairdirect/foodrescue-app/README.md

       qttools5-dev qttools5-dev-tools qtwayland5-dev-tools qtxmlpatterns5-dev-tools
     ```

+9. **Install the translation tooling.**

+    ```
+    sudo apt install omegat
+    ```

-9. **Install the database.** The application relies on the database that is the build output of [project `foodrescue-content`](https://github.com/fairdirect/foodrescue-content).
+10. **Install the database.** The application relies on the database that is the build output of [project `foodrescue-content`](https://github.com/fairdirect/foodrescue-content).
 Since during development we'll want to run the application without installing it, we'll have to install the database manually:

     1. To build that database, follow [the project's README](https://github.com/fairdirect/foodrescue-content#readme).
 To install it.